 After months of sitting idle, temperature and atmospheric pressure changes can cause tires to leak air, so you’ll need to check the pressure and adjust according to the conditions you’ll be riding in—drier sand requires lower tire pressure.
 You’ll also need to inspect the tires for deep cracks, punctures, or other disasters waiting to happen, and if you’ve been thinking about trying out the dunes farther east, keep your eye out for deals on paddle tires.

-Buy a puncture kit
+Buy a puncture kit to repair tires

 Even if your tires from last season are good to go, it’s a good idea to pick up a puncture kit before heading out far beyond AAA’s reach.
 Spare tires are great but every serious off-roader knows how common multiple flats are, so it’s better to be prepared to fix them yourself than suffer the alternative: spending the remainder of your weekend stuck in your fold-up chair, watching everyone else tear it up.

 Clean or replace the air filter in your car or truck

 Something else every serious off-roader and desert camping enthusiast knows: sand gets into everything.
 Off road vehicles won’t run without clean air, and the accumulation of sand, dirt, and grime in your intake system will drain your horsepower.
 That’s why it’s crucial to clean out your air filter and airbox before heading out, or replacing the filter if it has seen one too many seasons.
 You might also consider getting a pre-filter, which will prolong the life of your air filter and make it easier to clean.

 Clean the chain, but don’t lube before offroading